 When you click on a pin, you’ll see a selection of the actual flights on the left, including the airline, number of stops, and flight duration.
 This is a great way to get destination inspiration.
-You could find spots across the US you hadn’t considered, or cheap places to fly in Europe that you didn’t even know about.
+You could find spots across the US you hadn’t considered or cheap places to fly in Europe that you didn’t know about.

 Always Book Direct

-Note that while Google Flights is not an online travel agency, its results usually include fares sold by online travel agencies, and many of the prices you see come from them.
+While Google Flights is not an online travel agency, its results usually include fares sold by online travel agencies, and many of the prices you see come from them.
 If you don’t know what that is, it’s anyone you buy a ticket from that’s not the actual airline – Expedia and Orbitz are two popular ones.

 I rarely recommend booking on any place besides airline websites.
-For one, ticket prices are almost always exactly the same.
+For one, ticket prices are almost always the same.